maoschanz/dynamic-wallpaper-editor/README.md

 ## Editing XML files

 - Open an XML file
-- Add pictures, or remove pictures<!--, or change their order or their times-->
+- Add pictures, or remove pictures, or change their order or their durations
 - Save the modification

 ## Set an XML file as a wallpaper